 When to perform CPR?

 CPR is performed when a pet is unconscious (un-responsive) and not breathing.
 If a very sick or injured pet is still moving, reacting, and breathing, then it is still alive.
 You can skip the CPR and get it to the nearest veterinary clinic equipped for emergencies as quickly as you safely can.
-One quick test that you can do if the pet appears to be dead, but you are not sure is to gently touch the inside of the eyelid – if the pet blinks (that is called the palpebral reflex), then you should probably focus your initial efforts on getting to the pet emergency room STAT.
+One quick test that you can do if the pet appears to be dead, but you are not sure is to gently touch the eyelids where they come together on the side closest to the nose- if the pet blinks (that is called the palpebral reflex), then you should probably focus your initial efforts on getting to the pet emergency room STAT.

 Can you hurt a pet with CPR?